SmurfyFR/backup-script/README.md

 Once downloaded, it's very easy to get started.
 You just need to call the backup.sh script with the correct parameters !

 ```
-cd backup-script # Here is where
+cd backup-script # Here is where you downloaded the script
 ./backup.sh root@server029.company.tld:/ /volumes/backup/server029
 ```